Copticoder/Copticoder.github.io/index.md

 ## Current Status

-I have worked as an R&D engineer at [SpeedLegal](https://speedlegal.io/), a legal tech startup based in US California, where I worked on multiple exciting projects related to NLP, Information Retrieval and retrieval augmented generation pipelines for contract review automation.
-I'm currently working on an exciting project related to Deep Reinforcement Learning.
+I have worked as an R&D engineer at [SpeedLegal](https://speedlegal.io/), a legal tech startup based in US California, where I helped in solving multiple legal problems related to NLP, Information Retrieval and retrieval augmented generation pipelines for contract review automation.

 ---

 > Hardwork Beats Talent, Eventually.